-Here at 3Devo, we really enjoying testing a variety of different filaments.
-Last week we were about to test some PAEK.
+Here at 3Devo, we really enjoy testing a variety of different filaments.
+So now, it was time to try PAEK.
 As you may or may not know, PAEK is a family of semi-crystalline thermoplastics with high-temperature stability and high mechanical strength.
-We were lucky enough to test some AvaSpire AV-621 from Solvay (provided by ALBIS PLASTIQUE France).
+We were lucky enough to test some AvaSpire AV-621 from Solvay (provided by ALBIS Plastique France).
 Catchy name, but is it any good?
-This article will cover all you need to know about PAEK, and how it performed in our tests.
+This article will cover all you need to know about PAEK and how it performed in our tests.

 As mentioned PAEK, or polyaryletherketone, is a family of semi-crystalline thermoplastics.
 In this family you will find: